Finn-Lab/plastiC/README.md

 # plastcovery
-Workflow for recovery of plastids from metagenomic samples
+Workflow for recovery and quality estimation of plastid genomes from metagenomic samples